clamsproject/aapb-annenv-entitylinking/README.md

-# ELA - EntityLinkAnnotator
+# BELA - Brandeis Entity Link Annotator

 Simple command line annotation tool to add Wikipedia groundings to previously annotated named entities.

-Takes as input a set of files with Brat annotations and the source files, and creates as output a file `data.tab` with all entity links.
+Takes as input a set of files with Brat annotations and a set of source files, and creates as output a file `data/annotations.tab` with all entity links.

+#### Setting up

 The only requirements to run this tool are Python 3.7 or higher and the `requests` module: